wp_nav_menu()WP 3.0.0

 items_wrap(string)

-Default: <ul id="%1$s" class="%2$s">%3$s</ul>
+Default: '<ul id="%1$s" class="%2$s">%3$s</ul>'

 fallback_cb(string)

-Function to handle output if no menu is found.
+The function to handle output if no menu is found.

-Passes all $args to the callback function.
+Passes all $args arguments to the specified function.

 Default: wp_page_menu